TheBoatyMcBoatFace/network-cable-tester/README.md

 5. Crosstalk
 ...Checks for interference or unwanted signals within the cable
 6. Termination Wiremap
 ...Ensures proper connection & order for RJ45, keystone, & patch panels.
-Each pair must be connected to the correct pins at the plugs and jacks, with good contacts in the terminations.
 7. Shielding
 ...Checks for presense of shielding and proper instalation
 8. Transmittion Speed